Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Introduction

-We use the term ``ethnicity'' rather than race or nationality for three reasons: (1) race is a biological attribute based on physical appearance; (2) a person's nationality is largely unknown and very fluid, especially in the U.S.; (3) journalists only have access to author names upon reading the paper, and names reflect cultural heritage that is more related to ethnicity and signals a richer set of information than race.
+We use the term ``ethnicity'' rather than nationality or race for two reasons: (1) an author's nationality is largely masked by their affiliations and is very fluid, especially in the U.S. context; (2) journalists only have access to author names upon reading the paper, and name reflects cultural origin that is more related to ethnicity and signals a richer set of information than race.

-Lacking the information about authors' self-identity, we based our study on the \textit{perceived} ethnicity to distinguish it from authors' true ethnicity.
+Lacking the information about authors' self-identity, we based our study on the \textit{perceived} ethnicity inferred from names to distinguish it from authors' true ethnicity.
 This research choice entails substantial trade-offs.
 In fact, authors' self-identities may differ from their perceived ones, and some authors may self-identify with more than one ethnicity.
 In some cases, journalists know authors' self-identified ethnicity.
-Nevertheless, in many cases, journalists will not know how authors self-identity themselves and rather infer them from names.
+Nevertheless, in many cases, journalists will not know how authors self-identity themselves and rather infer them from names \cite{crabtree2022racially, crabtree2023validated}.
 In these cases, using authors' self-identities would be problematic, as it would misrepresent the actual perceptions journalists form and possibly use when they write their stories.

+Our adoption of the perceived-ethnicity construct and the operationalization of it via names have three merits: (1) using the perception of ethnicity enables us to measure disparities in the imperfect information environment journalists actually face where the ethnicity of the author is not known upon first seeing the paper, and is thus more likely to illuminate their decision processes; (2) the construct of perceived ethnicity inferred via names has been widely used for decades in audit studies that use names to signal ethnicity or race to evaluators \cite{bertrand2004emily, gaddis2015discrimination, gaddis2020searching, gaddis2017black} and shown to be a highly effective proxy for studying disparities at scale; (3) the literature suggests that self-identified ethnicity and the perceived one are highly correlated, and that humans can and do infer ethnicity from names fairly accurately \cite{gaddis2017black, gaddis2017racial, sood2018predicting, sweeney2013discrimination}.